Anieto86/Adelaide-Market/README.md

 ##Adelaide Market is a platform to add new services in local market communities and to  support local economies, the green economies and promote local trade

 ##Back End and Front End | Individual Project.

-#MongoDB - Express -Node.js - REACT  | MERN app
+#MongoDB - Express -Node.js - REACT  | MERN app | Firebase

 #ScreenShots